NCSU-Libraries/ocracoke/README.md

 This code is being used in production at NCSU Libraries for [full text resources](http://d.lib.ncsu.edu/collections/catalog?f%5Bfulltext_bs%5D%5B%5D=true) on our Rare & Unique Digital Collections site.
 It was developed quickly to be able to provide improved access to the [Nubian Message](http://d.lib.ncsu.edu/collections/catalog?f%5Bispartof_facet%5D%5B%5D=Nubian+Message) student newspaper.

-The code lacks tests and we have not had much time for feedback on the search experience from users.
+The code lacks tests and we have not had feedback on the search experience from users.
 The suggester could certainly be improved.

 ## Quick start